woohoolabs/yang/README.md

 // Checks if the document has a jsonapi member
 $hasJsonApi = $document->hasJsonApi();

-// Retrieves the jsonapi member as a WoohooLabs\Yang\JsonApi\Schema\JsonApi instance
+// Retrieves the jsonapi member as a JsonApi instance
 $jsonApi = $document->jsonApi();

 $jsonApiVersion = $jsonApi->version();